halilkaankarakoc/elif.js/README.md

 	})
     	.afterAll((ctx) =>  console.log(`lowerBound is ${ctx.getData('lowerBound')}`))
 	.build();

+// you don't have to use facts object.
+You can describe your facts or data at very first in beforeAll.
 ```

 NOTE: When context actions ( next(), stop(), jumpTo(conditionId) ) is called, it does not immediately break the condition.
 It just triggers.
 Hence always the execution completes and onAfter hook is called.